 - Fusion.
 Spatially register one or more image series acquired in different frames of reference for purposes of preoperative planning.
 See Fusion Task Fusing Images Pg.
-187 for details. - Compare.
+211 for details. - Compare.
 Perform visual comparison of any two image series loaded onto the workstation for purposes of preoperative planning.
-See Comparing Images Pg.
-202 for details. - AC-PC.
+See Compare Task Comparing Images Pg.
+224 for details. - AC-PC.
 Review and edit anatomical landmarks needed to define and use anatomical coordinates.
 See ACPC Task Reviewing Landmarks Pg.
-192 for details. - VOI.
-Create or edit volumes of interest within any loaded image series for preoperative planning purposes.
-See VOI Task Defining Volumes Pg.
-196 for details.

-- Preview Frame.
+220 for details. - Preview Frame.
 Visualize one or more frame(s) positioned on the patient prior to mounting using preoperative images.
 See Preview Frame Task Visualizing Frames Prior to Mounting Pg.
-223 for details. - Maestro.
-Perform fully automated segmentation of brain structures from any loaded image series using the ClearPoint Maestro Brain Model.
+246 for details. - Maestro.
+Perform fully automated segmentation of brain structures from non-contrast enhanced T1-weighted MR scans using the ClearPoint Maestro Brain Model.
 See Maestro Task Segmenting Brain Structures Pg.
-232 for details.
+256 for details.

-Once you continue with the intraoperative portion of the workflow, any trajectories, segmented brain structures and/or volumes of interest from this step are imported into the frame of reference of the patient in the scanner during the procedure.
+Once you continue with the intraoperative portion of the workflow, any trajectories, anatomical landmarks, and/or segmented brain structures from this step are imported into the spatial reference of the patient during the procedure.
 This operation is performed by fusing the primary preoperative scan with the whole-head scan acquired intraoperatively.
 After the import process is complete, you can continue to modify your trajectories on images acquired during the procedure.

 For additional details, see Pre-Op Step Setting Preoperative Trajectories Pg.
-112.
+122.